manni8436/manni8436/README.md

 Having completed a Full Stack Software Developer course from [Code Institute](https://codeinstitute.net/) on 14th February 2022 and was awarded a pass, I am now on the search for my first job in the tech industry as a Junior Developer.

 I have always been interested in learning code and love learning new skills.
-Prior to commencing January 2021, I had done some coding a few years back, which consisted of just some basic HTML and CSS.
+Prior to commencing the Full Stack Software Developer course in January 2021, I had done some coding a few years back, which consisted of just some basic HTML and CSS.
 In 2021, I enrolled in the 5 day coding challenge with [Code Institute](https://codeinstitute.net/) and loved every single moment of it, it was then that I decided it was time for a career change.

 ### My Tech Stack